-CVE-2026-34180 is a low-severity vulnerability in OpenSSL's ASN.1 decoder caused by integer truncation when parsing crafted DER-encoded ASN.1 primitive elements whose content length exceeds 2 gigabytes.
-On affected 64-bit Unix and Unix-like platforms, the oversized length is mishandled during decoding of attacker-controlled ASN.1 data passed to functions such as d2i_X509(), d2i_PKCS7(), and other d2i_* decoders.
-In the worst case, the truncated length is treated as a request to scan binary content for a terminating zero byte, which can cause a heap buffer over-read and result in the decoded ASN.1 object incorporating memory beyond the end of the input buffer.
-OpenSSL command-line tools are not affected because BIO-layer checks prevent the vulnerable code path.
-The issue does not affect 32-bit platforms or 64-bit Windows.
+CVE-2026-34180 is a low-severity vulnerability in OpenSSL's ASN.1 decoder caused by integer truncation while parsing crafted DER-encoded ASN.1 primitive elements whose content length exceeds 2 gigabytes.
+On affected 64-bit Unix and Unix-like platforms, the oversized length is mishandled during d2i_* decoding operations such as d2i_X509(), d2i_PKCS7(), and related ASN.1 deserialization paths.
+In the worst case, the truncated length is interpreted in a way that causes the decoder to scan for a terminating zero byte and read less than intended or beyond the end of the allocated input buffer, resulting in a heap buffer over-read.
+OpenSSL command-line tools are not affected because BIO-layer checks prevent malformed data from reaching the vulnerable code path.
+The issue does not affect 32-bit platforms or 64-bit Windows, and the affected code is outside the OpenSSL FIPS module boundary.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.